New Drivers of Migration

 Universidad de Guadalajara: Jorge Durand, Anthropology

-Representatives of the participating institutions will meet in March 2019 to develop plans for a multi-year project.
-More information will be available in early 2019 concerning public events related to the March meeting.
+Representatives of the participating institutions met in March 2019 to develop plans for a multi-year project.
 For further information, contact Susan Gzesh.